Aymenec-212/Aymenec-212/README.md

 <br>

 I build intelligent systems that combine **data, design, and reasoning**.
-My work spans from AI-driven tutoring and retrieval systems to scalable data pipelines — always focused on **clarity, usability, and measurable impact**.
+My work spans from AI-driven tutoring and retrieval systems to scalable data pipelines, always focused on **clarity, usability, and measurable impact**.

 <br>